oracle/docker-images/OracleVeridata/12.2.1.4/README.md

 *DOMAIN_HOST_VOLUME*

 Start a container to launch the Administration Server and Veridata Managed Servers from the image created earlier.
 To facilitate running, the following scripts are provided:
-`run_admin_server.sh`,`run_manages_server.sh`.
+`run_admin_server.sh`,`run_managed_server.sh`.

 To run the Admin Server, execute the following:

-`docker run --name OggVdtAdmin -it --network=VdtBridge -p 7001:7001 --env-file vdt.env -v /scratch/arnnandi/vdtdocker/domain:/u01/oracle/user_projects oracle/oggvdt:12.2.1.4.0 createOrStartVdtDomain.sh`
+`docker run --name ${ADMIN_CONTAINER_NAME} -it --network=VdtBridge -p 7001:7001 --env-file vdt.env -v ${DOMAIN_HOST_VOLUME}:/u01/oracle/user_projects oracle/oggvdt:12.2.1.4.0 createOrStartVdtDomain.sh`

 To run a Veridata Managed Server, execute the following:

-`docker run --name OggVdtContainer -it --network=VdtBridge -p 7003:7003 --env-file vdt.env --volumes-from OggVdtAdminContainer oracle/oggvdt:12.2.1.4.0 startManagedServer.sh`
+`docker run --name ${VERIDATA_CONTAINER_NAME} -it --network=VdtBridge -p 7003:7003 --env-file vdt.env --volumes-from ${adminhost} oracle/oggvdt:12.2.1.4.0 startManagedServer.sh`

-Note: This will install the Veridata domain only the first time.
-Subsequent runs will only start the Admin server.
+Note: The Oracle GoldenGate Veridata domain is created during the first run of the container before the Admin Server is started.
+Subsequent runs will only start the Admin Server.
 Oracle recommends that the `vdt.env` file be deleted or secured after the container and WebLogic Server are started so that the user name and password are not inadvertently exposed.